 Giving Tree Gardens has been building a compost pile of epic proportions for the last two years.
-Gathering and mixing the beer-mash waste from Harriet Brewery and the coffee-roast waste from Peace Coffee with our organic landscaping waste and wood chip from A-Tree Service Inc in order to build the steamiest compost pile in all the Twin-Cities.
-This fall we were pleased to deliver the entire pile to the various farm sites of Stone’s Throw Urban Farm for use in their vegetable fields.
+Gathering and mixing the beer-mash waste from five local breweries, the Midtown Farmer’s Market, and the coffee-roast waste from Peace Coffee with our organic landscaping waste and wood chip from A-Tree Service Inc in order to build the steamiest compost pile in all the Twin-Cities.
+We’re proud to work with multiple urban farming partners to deliver this fine compost for use in their vegetable fields.

 One of the basic understandings we share with our clients and growing partners is that the foundations of both human health and neighborhood beauty are truly beneath our feet.
 Soil.
 Healthy, rich and full of life… Soil that produces our food, our nutrition and indeed the nutrition for our entire environment.
 Since ancient times people have carried the knowledge that the best, most abundantly productive soil is formed through very intentional composting efforts.